Sohuth/A3_Grp1_Validator/README.md

 ## Copyright and license

-Code and documentation copyright 2011-2014 Sohuth.
-Code released under [the MIT license](LICENSE).
-Docs released under [Creative Commons](docs/LICENSE).
+Code and documentation by Sohuth.
+This library is OpenSource.